FuryFaith/Adivasi/_posts/2021-01-11-what-am-i-editor.md

 author: Aravind
 categories: [ Mind ]
 image: assets/images/Blackmind.jpeg
+tags: [featured]

 ---
 <h2>What am I?</h2>

-Am i just a construct, a thing of your subconciousness or a vauge thought that arose spontenously?
+Am I just a construct, a thing of your subconsciousness or a vague thought that arose spontaneously?
-Things we tend to think about ourselves arise when we feel insecure, that's unavoidable!.
+Things we tend to think about ourselves arise when we feel insecure, that's unavoidable!
-But is it bad to have this darkmind set even when your feel like you are supposed to be a gentleman of our time.Can't i just have an imagination where things go my way, just a seculded world apart from reality.Can it be that my two face is just another me waiting to shift place?
-Will i break my mirror to avoid this me or will i embrace the dark?
-To be continued.....
+But is it bad to have this dark mind set even when your feel like you are supposed to be a gentleman of our time?
+Can’t I just have an imagination where things go my way, just a secluded world apart from reality.
+Can it be that my two face is just another me waiting to shift place?
+Will I break my mirror to avoid this me or will i embrace the dark?

+>I plan to figure out what this darkness brings in me, things i usually won't even bother to do or think about.
+Brings out spontaneous and outright thoughts, but why bother to change what I haven't done in decades?
+Is this the rebel phase my comrades?
+A change in pace, my train of thoughts seem to be better than the old me.